 Now that I’ve had more time to think about it, my mission statement doesn’t go nearly far enough.

-I am here to save the world from bad writing, to save writers from the ignominy of having their writing become the subject of cautionary tales, to help companies save face.
+I am here to save the world from bad writing, to save writers from the ignominy of having their writing become the subject of cautionary tales, and to help companies save face.
 And, wherever possible, to save lives.

 Spell.
 Check.
 Can.
 Only.
 Get.
 You.
 So.
 Far.
 (To use an annoying.
 But.
 Popular.
 But very annoying.
 Way.
 Of.
 Emphasising.
 Something.
 Really.
 Important.)